EffectOrientedProgramming/book/Chapters/01_Introduction.md

 ## What is an Effect?

-An *effect* is the term for any computational interaction with the world outside your CPU.
+An *effect* is an interaction with the world outside your CPU.
-There are an infinite number of effects that might need to be modeled in an application.
-We consider these categories:
+An application might generate any number of effects, which fall into two categories:

 - Observing the World
 - Changing the World

+Effects cannot be undone.
+If you 3D-print a figurine, you cannot reclaim that material.
+Once you send a Tweet, you can delete it but people might have already read it.
+Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered effectful: Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.

-TODO {{Explain these Effects: Optionality, Failure, Asynchronicity, Blocking}}
+TODO {{Explain: Optionality, Failure, Asynchronicity, Blocking -- In a later chapter. }}

 ### Observing the World

-Observation can be very basic, such as:
+Observation can be very basic:

 - Accepting user input from the console
 - Getting the current time from the system clock
 - Taking the output of a random number generator

-ZIO provides built-in services for many of these common programming tasks.
-We will examine these pieces in detail, contrasting them with historic approaches, and highlighting some of their benefits.

-ZIO does not try to cover every possibility.
-Observations can also be arbitrarily complex and domain-specific:
+Observations can also be complex and domain-specific:

 - Sensing slippage in an anti-lock braking system
 - Getting the current price of a stock
-- Detecting the current passing through your heart from a pacemaker
+- Detecting the current from a pacemaker
 - Checking the temperature of a nuclear reactor

 We explore similar scenarios throughout the book.

 ### Changing the World

-Mirroring observations, changes can be basic:
+Just as with observations, changes can be basic:

 - Displaying on the console
 - Writing to a file